-If you are an insured of STATE FARM and you received payment for the total loss of your vehicle from STATE FARM, a class action lawsuit may affect your rights.
+If you were a STATE FARM insured and you received payment for the total loss of your vehicle from STATE FARM, a class action lawsuit may affect your rights.

 A Court authorized this notice.
 This is not a solicitation from a lawyer.